-1. Identify and explain and discuss the nature of economic theory.

-2. Apply key terms and concepts of economics to problems.

-3. Discuss the dynamics of economics in light of Christian ethics.
+- 1. Identify and explain and discuss the nature of microeconomics. - 2.
+Apply key terms and concepts of microeconomics to problems. - 3.
+Discuss the dynamics of microeconomics in light of Christian ethics.

 VI.
 TEXTBOOK AND OTHER LEARNING RESOURCES

 Textbook(s) and materials for the course are listed using standard citation style (APA, MLA, Chicago, Turabian, etc.).
 Since other styles may be used in disciplines other than the one used in this course or school, the ORU Citing and Documenting Sources pages offer a collection of styles students may choose from.
 This course asks that students be consistent in whatever style they use throughout the course.